willstepp/writings/joseph-the-son/jts-notes.md

 Will left last year.
 Had to move in with grandpa when he got sick.
 Water on the brain (Hydrocephalus).
 No money.
 Just a pager number.
 Beth works at Piggly Wiggly.

 THE FIRE THAT JACOB SETS BURNS OUT BEFORE BURNING DOWN THE CHURCH

+What happens now?
+12-6-2014

+Joseph and Jacob feed the chickens.
+“I like to feed them myself.
+It does my heart good to serve them.
+Even them.”

+“Do you understand me?
+I know I don’t speak like other people.
+I tend to get up on a soapbox.”

+Is tasked to tear up the garden.
+The other boys work at the church, carrying hay bales, doing harder work.

+They resent him for it.
+On the break they make fun of him, call him a bastard.
+Say Pastor Jacob told them you don’t have a daddy no more.

+“When will you learn?
+When?
+I am ashamed.”